 Postpartum depression does not have a single cause, but likely results from a combination of physical and emotional factors.
-Postpartum depression does not occur because of something a mother does or does not do.
-After childbirth, the levels of hormones (estrogen and progesterone) in a woman's body quickly drop.
-This leads to chemical changes in her brain that may trigger mood swings.
-In addition, many mothers are unable to get the rest they need to recover fully from giving birth.
+Postpartum depression does not occur because of something an expectant parent does or does not do.
+After childbirth, the levels of hormones (estrogen and progesterone) in a postpartum body quickly drop.
+This leads to chemical changes in the brain that may trigger mood swings.
+In addition, many parents are unable to get the rest they need to recover fully from giving birth.
 Constant sleep deprivation can lead to physical discomfort and exhaustion, which can contribute to the symptoms of postpartum depression.